 Fire-Rescue International (FRI)

-Each August, more than 12,000 of the most prominent fire and emergency service leaders from across North America and around the globe come together for 5 days of learning, networking and collaboration at FRI.
+Each August, thousands of the most prominent fire and emergency service leaders from across North America and around the globe come together for 5 days of learning, networking and collaboration at FRI.
 FRI education covers all areas of the emergency service: navigating the political environment, managing change, ethical leadership, EMS issues, career development and more.
 More than 600 exhibitors showcase the newest fire service innovations in apparatus, technology, equipment, gear and more.

 Using case-studies in a small-class format, fire service experts take participants through an intensive, two-day program that teaches lessons not taught in any school.
 This executive leadership program is designed for newly appointed fire chiefs and those preparing to become fire chiefs.